Emergency management: United States

 In the United States, all disasters are initially local, with local authorities, with usually a police, fire, or EMS agency, taking charge.
 Many local municipalities may also have a separate dedicated office of emergency management (OEM), along with personnel and equipment.
 If the event becomes overwhelming to the local government, state emergency management (the primary government structure of the United States) becomes the coordinating emergency management agency.
 Lower levels of government generally maintain a leadership role in the response to and recovery from disasters.
 The Federal Emergency Management Agency (FEMA), part of the Department of Homeland Security (DHS), is the lead federal agency for emergency management.
 The United States and its territories are broken down into ten regions for FEMA's emergency management purposes.
 FEMA supports, but does not override state authority.

 The Citizen Corps is an organization of volunteer service programs, administered locally and coordinated nationally by DHS, which seek to mitigate disasters and prepare the population for emergency response through public education, training, and outreach.
 Most disaster response is carried out by volunteer organizations.
 In the US, the Red Cross is chartered by Congress to coordinate disaster response services.
 It is typically the lead agency handling shelter and feeding of evacuees.
 Religious organizations, with their ability to provide volunteers quickly, are usually integral during the response process.
 The largest being the Salvation Army, with a primary focus on chaplaincy and rebuilding, and Southern Baptists who focus on food preparation and distribution, as well as cleaning up after floods and fires, chaplaincy, mobile shower units, chainsaw crews and more.
 With over 65,000 trained volunteers, Southern Baptist Disaster Relief is one of the largest disaster relief organizations in the US.
 Similar services are also provided by Methodist Relief Services, the Lutherans, and Samaritan's Purse.
 Unaffiliated volunteers show up at most large disasters.
-To prevent abuse by criminals, and for the safety of the volunteers, procedures have been implemented within most response agencies to manage and effectively use these 'SUVs' (Spontaneous Unaffiliated Volunteers).
+To prevent abuse by criminals, and for the safety of the volunteers, procedures have been implemented within most response agencies to manage and effectively use these spontaneous unaffiliated volunteers.